 Watershed health — Coastal Region update

 We investigated the health of stream habitats in the Coastal Status and Trends Region in 2010, 2014, and 2022.
-From the first two years of sampling, the region showed moderate biological conditions and high rates of poor bed stability.
-2022 data are under review.
+From these three years of sampling, the region showed moderate biological conditions and high rates of poor bed stability.

 Stream with cobble and a significant amount of canopy cover